The Distribution of Path Lengths On Directed Weighted Graphs: Introduction and Main Results

 \subsection{Acknowledgments}

 We would like to thank Anton Malyshev, Mikhail Sodin, Yaar Solomon and Barak Weiss for their valuable contribution to this work.
-In addition we thank Thomas Jordan, Zemer Kosloff, Jens Marklof, Frédéric Paulin, Omri Sarig and Richard Sharp for helpful remarks regarding relevant results.
+In addition we thank Thomas Jordan, Zemer Kosloff, Jens Marklof, Frédéric Paulin, Omri Sarig, Richard Sharp and David Simmons for helpful remarks regarding relevant results.
+We are thankful to the referee for several remarks and suggestions which helped us to improve this work.
 The first author is partially supported by the Israel Science Foundation, grant 382/15 and by the United States - Israel Binational Science Foundation, grant 2012037.
 The second author is supported by the Israel Science Foundation, grant 2095/15.